ethpm/ethpm-spec/package-manifest-spec.md

-# The Ethereum Smart Contract Package Manifest Specification
+# Package Manifest Specification

-This document defines the specification for the manifest file used for packaging ethereum smart contracts.
+This document defines the specification for the *Package Manifest*.
+The package manifest contains meta data about the package as well as dependencies needed for installation of the package.

 ## Guiding Principles

-The package manifest specification makes the following assumptions.
+The package manifest specification makes the following assumptions about the document lifecycle.

+1. Package Manifest documents will be created and modified manually by people.
+2. Package Managers will often be used to assit in the creation and modification of Package Manifest documents.
 1. Package manifests will be consumed by package managers.
-2. Package manifests will be stored off-chain.
+2. Package manifests will normally be stored alongised the package source code.

-## Use Cases

-The following use cases were used to guide the specification.

-1. Code with zero deployed instances.
-    1. Reusable base contracts.
-2. Code with one or more addresses.
-    1. Libraries: Installation of the package involves having an importable interface for the library and linking against the proper address during deployment.
-    2. Contracts: Installation of the package involves having an importable interface and some manner of templating in the proper addresses into the local source code prior to compilation as well as other non-contract code that may interact with the installed contract.

-It is worth pointing out that the *Library* and *Contract* use cases are functionally the same.
-Once [Solidity issue #242](https://github.com/ethereum/solidity/issues/242) has been addressed this distinction may no longer need to exist.

-## Manifest format
+## Format

 The canoonical format for the package manifest is a JSON document containing a single JSON object.

-## Manifest filename
+## Filename

-convention is to name this document `epm.json` which is short for *'ethereum package manifest'*.
+Convention is to name this document `epm.json` which is short for *'ethereum package manifest'*.

-## Manifest Data Overview
+## Document Overview

 The following fields are defined as data that *may* be included in a package manifest.
 Custom fields should be prefixed with `x-` to prevent collision with